5 Ways Hormones Can Affect Your Hair5 Ways Hormones Can Affect Your Hair

 Thankfully, stress-induced hair thinning often eases off once the stress dissipates.
 With some simple lifestyle changes and a targeted hair wellness routine, regaining thicker hair can quickly become a reality.

-Consider adding GRO Hair Serum to the mix, which contains powerful vegan phyto-actives to support healthy hair follicles, such as curcumin, mung bean and red clover, and has been shown in clinical trials to increase the appearance of hair density up to 52% and reduce signs of shedding up to 76%.
+Consider adding GRO Hair Serum to the mix, which contains powerful vegan phyto-actives to support healthy hair follicles, such as curcumin, mung bean and red clover.
+It:

 Vegamour before & after